 The heat produced from combined heat and power is shown in Table 2-4 below.
 The GHG savings were calculated based on the assumption that diesel generators would be replaced with biomass CHP plants.
 The diesel fuel costs and emissions factor comes from the Alaska Quantification memo.
-Heat generated in this way will need to be transported to where the heat is needed, and this will likely result in increased costs to install heat transportation infrastructure.
-These costs were not included in the analysis because they can vary so dramatically on a case-by-case basis.
-Additional research is going on regarding the best way to incorporate heating transportation costs.
-Until these costs are included in the analysis, the cost effectiveness presented by the CHP option is not accurate.
-An assumed transportation efficiency of 92% was assumed to move the heat from the generator to the place where heating is required (be it residential or commercial).26 This accounts for the difference seen between heat generated and heat delivered.
+An assumed transportation efficiency of 92% was assumed to move the heat from the generator to the place where heating is required (be it residential or commercial).30 This accounts for the difference seen between heat generated and heat delivered.